zappascout/devil_notes-sources/docs/notes_10_devil.md

 problem==:
 This is of course Mark Benioff.
 See *The Guardian*, "[Salesforce CEO: tech billionaires 'hoard their money' and won't help homeless][beni]."
-Or for a slightly more jaundiced view of the CEO (or mor nuanced, depending on how you see these things,) *Wired*, "[The Gospel of Wealth According to Mark Benioff][beni2]."
+Or for a slightly more jaundiced view of the CEO (or more nuanced, depending how you see these things,) *Wired*, "[The Gospel of Wealth According to Mark Benioff][beni2]."
 [beni]:https://www.theguardian.com/technology/2018/oct/17/salesforce-ceo-marc-benioff-san-francisco-homeless-interview>
 [beni2]:https://www.wired.com/story/gospel-of-wealth-according-to-marc-benioff/>\]